-Our experience and reliability is perhaps best illustrated by the range of 70+ cruises I have completed as guest speaker since 2005, most often with Sue in attendance to assist with wildlife spotting on deck and ashore.
-I have a wide range of talks (none of them lectures!) available for the areas we have visited, which I am constantly revising and updating, but I am always happy to research and prepare talks on the natural history of new areas too to expand our horizons!
+Our experience and reliability is perhaps best illustrated by the range of 100+ cruises I have completed as guest speaker since 2005, most often with Sue in attendance to assist with wildlife spotting on deck and ashore.
+I have a wide range of presentations (none of them lectures!) available for the areas we have visited, which I am constantly revising and updating, but I am always happy to research and prepare talks on the natural history of new areas too to expand our horizons!

 JULY 2005: Iceland and Greenland (lecturing for National Trust for Scotland)